 So, now that you’ve majored in CS and have your degree in-hand, now what?
 You’re ready for the job market.
 Here are some popular jobs to consider.

 Popular Computer Science Degree Jobs

-In some respects, the IT manager is both a computer science specialist and computer systems generalist.
+The IT manager is both a computer specialist and computer systems generalist.
 This person helps an organization upgrade its computer systems.
-He or she also meets with vendors and works to protect the office system’s computer network from malware and hackers.
+The job requires that you work to protect an office system’s computer network from malware and hackers.

-Technical skills aside, the IT manager spends much of the day meeting with various company bosses and other key people.
-This IT worker has both hard and soft skills, which translates into a big salary.
-The median salary for the IT manager is just over $82,000 a year (BLS).
+Technical skills aside, an IT manager spends most of the day meeting with team leaders and other key people.
+They work with software developers and programmers.
+They have both hard and soft skills, which translate into higher pay.
+The median salary for the IT manager is over $100,000/year.

 Information Security Analyst

 An information security analyst handles cybersecurity threats and computer viruses.
 They create ways to protect computer systems.

 Due to surges in cyberattacks, demand for these jobs has increased.
 The job growth is highly favorable with a 32% employment growth expected through 2028.

 Many people who hold this job have a related degree in CS.
 They earn specializations in cybersecurity and undergo training that earns them certifications in the field.